onfoot/homebridge-shelly-switch/README.md

 ## Configuration

-An entry in `config.json`'s "accessories" section is needed of the following basic form:
+An entry in `config.json`'s "platforms" section is needed of the following basic form:

 ```
 {
-    "accessory": "shelly-switch",
+    "platform": "Shelly Switch",
     "devices": [
       {
         "name": "<e.g. Kitchen>",